BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 | <= | Less than or equal to | Checks whether left value is smaller than or equal to right value | 3 <= 5 |
 | >= | Greater than or equal to | Checks whether left value is greater than or equal to right value | 3 >= 5 |

+### Handling Strings in Javascipt

+We'll cover the most common string operations in Javascript such as creation, escaping quotes and joining strings.

 ### Javascript commands

 Below is a list of most utilized javascript commands as a helpful reference with descripitons.